BrandonNNiles/Delta-Alpha-Kilo-Discord-Bot/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+The main purpose of the bot is to extract useful information regarding statistics of a given server, this can be accomplished through a few different means.

 ### Chat Commands
+Pending implementation.
 ### Console Commands
+The following are a set of currently implemented commands that can be executed through the applications terminal.
+Due to the nature of the console, these would only be accessible through manual access of the bot's operation.
 ```
 Command          Arguments                      Description
 -------          ---------                      -----------
 /channellist     [GuildID]                      Prints a list of all channels and their IDs.
-/dbcount         [GuildID Phrase]               Counts how many times a given string occurs in the database
+/dbcount         [GuildID Phrase]               Counts how many times a given string occurs in the database.
 /guildlist       [None]                         Prints a list of guilds and IDs that the bot is in.
 /help            [None]                         Displays all commands available.
 /say             [ChannelID Message]            Sends a message to a given channel.
 /startchatting   [ChannelID]                    Enables constant chat mode.
 ```
+####UI
+Pending implementation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>